-I saw the new range of Vaude shoes at Eurobike and since July I have been testing out the Vaude TVL Pavei shoe in the rather fantastic bright blue colour called glacial stream (also available in black for dull people!).I’ve used them purely with SPD’s but they can be used with the cover on for flat pedals and have decent tread traction to ensure a good off bike shoe too.
+I saw the new range of Vaude shoes at Eurobike in 2018 year and have been testing out the Vaude TVL Pavei shoe in the rather fantastic bright blue colour called glacial stream (also available in black for dull people!) ever since.I’ve used them purely with SPD’s but they can be used with the cover on for flat pedals and they have decent tread traction to ensure a good off bike shoe too.

 The construction is lightweight (780gm a pair) and really breathable too, there is also a windproof waterproof option if that’s what you’re into.
 However being mesh/breathable these dry impressively quick if they get wet and they don’t soak up lots of water, something that can add huge weight and mean wet feet for days with some shoes.

-For remote trips it has to be laces and a velcro strap like these have.
+For remote trips my shoes have to have laces and a velcro strap like these for reliability and ease of repair.
 Maybe obvious to most of you already but the strap is vital to keep laces from straying into the chain or around the crank.
-Laces are easy to replace and simple to find anywhere, ratchets, boas or even ripped off velcro straps are harder to fix.
+Laces are easy to replace and simple to find anywhere; ratchets, boas or even ripped off velcro straps are harder to fix.

 Something we are keen to support more and more on this blog are companys making an effort to source sustainable materials and Vaude are doing that.
 The rubber sole contains 20% recycled rubber, it doesn’t sound much but it’s 20% better than any other shoe I am aware of.

 How did they fair long term?